GhentCDH/dbbe/README.md

 ### 1. Install and configure XDebug
 You can check if it's installed on your host computer by running `php -i | grep xdebug` .

-You can opt to add the following configuration to your `/etc/php/php.ini` file in order to have Xdebug ready for connections every time you run a php server.
+You need to add the following configuration to your `/etc/php/php.ini` file in order to have Xdebug ready for connections every time you run a php server.
 This might help if you have issues getting XDebug to start properly.
 ```
 [xdebug]
 xdebug.mode=debug